 For purposes of reporting cash flows, cash and cash equivalents include cash on hand, amounts due from banks and federal funds sold.
-Time deposits at other banks are for terms of 90 days or less.
-Generally, federal funds are purchased or sold for one day periods.
-As of December 31, 2014 and 2013, the Bank had no federal funds purchased or sold.
+Generally, federal funds are sold for one day periods.
+As of December 31, 2015 and 2014, the Bank had no federal funds sold.